Atlanta vs Honolulu

 Which city has higher STR taxes — Atlanta or Honolulu?

 Atlanta charges 8% Hotel/Motel Tax + sales tax, while Honolulu charges ~18.5% combined (11% state TAT + 3% county TAT surcharge + 4.5% GET).
-Compare the full breakdown in the table above.
+Notably, Atlanta benefits from automatic platform tax collection, while hosts in Honolulu must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?